Some Thoughts About Thinking

 - Decide — Thinking thoughts that determine how to act or react.

 This last function—deciding—is the most critical.
 It is the final step before actually saying things and doing stuff, whether good or bad.
-It is the pivot point that shapes all behavior: acting or reacting, behaving or misbehaving, righteous or unrighteous actions.
+It is the pivot point that shapes all behavior: good or bad, acting or reacting, behaving or misbehaving, righteous or unrighteous actions.

 Be careful which thoughts you allow to become ingrained in your heart as attitudes.
 Once established, they become firmly rooted and very difficult, although not impossible, to change.